Biden administration extends federal eviction moratorium for one final month - News Break

 That eviction pause ran through December and was extended through January, March, June, and now through July.

-Even as the federal moratorium has been in place, eviction filings have continued in states like Arizona, where those actions are nearly back to pre-pandemic levels, according to the Arizona Mirror .
-The moratorium did block renters from being locked out and removed from their residence if a judge sides with the landlord.
-In Kansas, homeless shelters saw an uptick in need just days after officials lifted a statewide ban on evictions, according to the Kansas Reflector .

-The post Biden administration extends federal eviction moratorium for one final month appeared first on Idaho Capital Sun .
+The post Biden administration extends federal eviction moratorium for one final month appeared first on Florida Phoenix .